RegionMiner subtask: Annotation and Statistics

 Note: Classification of regions is only available for ElDorado versions ≥ "ElDorado 07-2008".

 next neighbor analysis can be performed.
-In this case, the next up-
+If selected, the next up-

-- Additionally, each input region can be checked for overlap with
+- Additionally, each input region can be checked in detail for overlap with

 various genomic elements.